PaperPrototype/Intro-Voxel-Terrain-in-Unity/5 - Next/english.md

-Some new subjects I plan to cover in future courses are
+Some new subjects I want to cover in future courses are:

 - Level of Detail (LOD for super far viewing distances and MASSIVE terrain)

-- Multiplayer + Networking
+- Multiplayer + Networking (I'll probably get to this eventually)

 - Octree based LOD (A powerful data structure for massive distances in voxel terrain)